h-yung/naginata-notes/README.md

 # Naginata Notes
 A notebook to contain practice notes that can be added, updated, or deleted.
 Displayed as note cards that you can filter or search by title fragment.
+I'm using this to keep track of my own learnings, but the code can be easily forked and set up with a different database (just add your own connection string and environmental variables).

+Current priority is rebuilding with Next.js and deploying somewhere else (probably Vercel).
+The current app is hosted on Heroku (RIP free tier).

 **Tech used**: CSS, JavaScript, Node.js, Express, MongoDB, some EJS.